Binz Goes to Kindergarten

 A shot of the ever-important backpack.
 The school is only a few blocks away so I had visions of us all walking her that first morning.
 She thought it would be better to drive.
 Who am I to argue?

 Her baby brother started a new daycare that day too.
-I made Shawn make a late night run to Target the night before and pick up a cute Skip-Hop backpack I had in mind for him.
+I made Shawn make a late night run to Target the night before and pick up this cute Skip-Hop puppy backpack I had in mind for him.
 He wore it for about two seconds.
 Doesn’t he understand?
 It’s so cute!
 It looks like a dog!
 Come on Rex!

 Even though we didn’t walk to school, we pretended with pictures.
 My daughter is great at humoring me.